zykrah/firmware-scripts/README.md

 # Guidelines:
 ![image](https://user-images.githubusercontent.com/23428162/168476640-09a4b226-8364-4fc1-833d-9fd1efac6a04.png)
 - 0:  (QMK info.json only) If there is text here, it is included as the "label" in the info.json
+- 1:  (For keymap.c) QMK Keycodes go here for layer 0 of the keymap.c, if nothing is included keys default to `KC_TRNS`
 - 2:  (VIAL only) If there is a 'u' here, the key is included as a key for the unlock combo
 - 3:  Multilayout index
 - 4:  (VIAL only) If there is an 'e' here, the key is an encoder